NFPA 80 addresses three operational methods for fire doors:

 - Power-operated fire doors

-These classifications describe the methods used to close the door, hold the door open until a fire occurs, or operate the door automatically.
+These classifications describe the methods used to close the door, hold the door open until a fire occurs (and then close it), or operate the door automatically.
 Ensuring that the fire door is closed and latched if a fire occurs is critical in order for the fire door to compartmentalize the building and protect the means of egress.
 If the door is held open by a wood wedge or other non-code-compliant hold-open method, the smoke, flames, and gases can pass through the opening and spread to other areas of the building.

 It is acceptable for a fire door to be held open using a method that will automatically release and allow the door to close if there is a fire.
 In most locations, the model codes require this type of hold-open to be smoke-activated rather than heat-activated, so the door will close before a large amount of smoke passes through the opening.